ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The plugin no longer lists empty parent keys with `kdb ls`. _(Philipp Gackstatter)_

+- The plugin signifies arrays with the metakey array according to the [array decision](../../doc/decisions/array.md). _(Philipp Gackstatter)_

 ### YAMBi

 - [YAMBi](https://www.libelektra.org/plugins/yambi) is now able detect multiple syntax errors in a file. _(René Schwaiger)_